asharif1990/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - Identifier of the Wallet Provider
+      - Identifier of the Wallet Provider.
       - :rfc:`9126` and :rfc:`7519`.
     * - **sub**
       - Identifier of the Wallet Instance which is the thumbprint of the Wallet Instance JWK contained in the ``cnf`` claim.